sourceduty/Theory_of_Everything/README.md

 | Parsimony                     | 7.8               | 9.2            |
 | Novel Hypothesis Potential    | 9.0               | 8.8            |
 | **Overall Score (Average)**   | **9.2**           | **7.8**        |

+In sum, while both models aim to be ultimate unifying theories, they embody complementary virtues: the Unified ToE offers a comprehensive, richly interconnected network of theories and observational correspondences grounded in formal symmetry and holography; the ToE Core offers a lean, emergence-based structure with conceptual elegance and speculative ambition.
+The Unified ToE is currently more robust as a unifying scientific theory due to its systematic integration of established physics, whereas the ToE Core may function as a conceptual seed for future paradigms focused on emergence, simplicity, and observer-dependent physics.
+Their integration or dialectical tension could form the basis for a more refined and dynamically adaptive "theory-of-theories."

 #